Moving to Beijing

 Moving to Beijing is especially exciting for expats given its long-standing role at the centre of Chinese culture and politics, and its prominent position in international business, as it occupies a space between the distant past and an exciting future.

-China’s first post-industrial city, it is home to dozens of Fortune 500 companies and corporate heavyweights.
+China’s first post-industrial city, it's home to dozens of Fortune 500 companies and corporate heavyweights.
 The city’s financial sector plays a major role in the Chinese economy, while real estate, information technology and pharmaceuticals make their own contributions to the city’s domestic product.

-Affectionately called Tan Da Bing or “spreading pancake,” Beijing’s growth is expected to continue, absorbing the surrounding areas and cumulating in a 100 million strong megacity.
-This process is well underway, with the city’s public transport network progressively serving more people further from the city centre.
+Affectionately called Tan Da Bing or “spreading pancake", Beijing’s growth is expected to continue, absorbing the surrounding areas and cumulating in a 100 million strong megacity.
+This process is well underway, with the city’s public transport network progressively serving more people living further from the city centre.

 As it stands, the city's size is staggering.
-Encompassing an enormous 6,500 square miles (16,800 sq km), it is home to more than 20 million people.
+Encompassing an enormous 6,500 square miles (16,800 sq km), its home to more than 20 million people.
 The sheer magnitude means that there are already smaller city-like districts within Beijing, from expat suburb communities to expansive, shapeless developments.

 Beijing is not always as accommodating as other international cities and foreign residents have to overcome the challenges of becoming familiar with a language and a culture entirely different from their own.
 As isolated from the local populace as expats sometimes feel, the density of Beijing’s burgeoning population can feel stifling and claustrophobic.